Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Proposed Method

-Based on the differentiable insertion and deletion metrics, we define insertion and deletion metric-based regularizers that regularize the predictor to maximize the insertion scores and minimize the deletion scores, as follows:
+On the basis of the differentiable insertion and deletion metrics, we define insertion and deletion metric-based regularizers that regularize the predictor to maximize the insertion scores and minimize the deletion scores, as follows:

 where we use $\log f_{\theta}$ instead of using $f_{\theta}$ directly for numerical stability.
-With the deletion metric-based regularizer, we have attempted three types of formulations.
-Consequently, \bref{eq:proposed:del_loss} can achieve the best performance, as shown in Appendix~\appendixref{sec:appendix:del_loss}.
+We attempted three types of formulations using the deletion metric-based regularizer.
+Consequently, \bref{eq:proposed:del_loss} achieved the high performance, as shown in Appendix~\appendixref{sec:appendix:del_loss}.

-In training, for $f_{\theta}$ already trained in a supervised learning manner, we fine-tune it based on the regularizers together with the standard prediction loss.
-In particular, given $N$ training samples $\{(\bx_n, y_n)\}_{n=1}^N$ where $\bx_n \in \set{X}$ and $y_n \in \set{Y}$, we solve the following minimization problem by SGD:
+During the training, we used an $f_{\theta}$ that had been pretrained in a supervised learning manner, and we fine-tuned it using the regularizers together with the standard prediction loss.
+In particular, given $N$ training samples $\{(\bx_n, y_n)\}_{n=1}^N$ where $\bx_n \in \set{X}$ and $y_n \in \set{Y}$, we solve the following minimization problem using SGD: